luizeboli/companies-test/README.md

 # JavaScript

-This is a simple example about fetching, grouping and ordering data from an REST API
+This is a simple example about fetching, grouping and ordering data from a REST API

 Maybe there's better ways to implement this.
 I would be happy if we can discuss about it 🤜🏻 🤛🏻.